-Named by Travel + Leisure as one of the top places to travel in 2015, Norway is an up-and-coming destination.
-The birthplace of skiing as well as home to charming fishing villages, the midnight sun and aurora borealis, this fascinating country is not a surprising entry on the list.
+The birthplace of skiing as well as home to charming fishing villages, the midnight sun and aurora borealis, there is no doubt that Norway is a this fascinating country.
 While the northern nation has much to offer, it’s the beautiful fjords that have really got us longing to visit.

 What is a fjord?

 Fjords (pronounced fee-yords) are narrow inlets created by glacial erosion over the course of many ice ages.
 These geographical features are what give western Norway its dramatic coastline—the most impressive are flanked by sky-high cliffs or sloping mountains and can stretch inland for hundreds of miles.

 Location: Sogn og Fjordane